Enterprize (1790 ship): Career

 Enterprize first appeared in Lloyd's Register (LR) in 1791.

-1st enslaving voyage (1791–1792): Roger Leathom sailed from Liverpool on 7 May 1791.
+1st voyage transporting enslaved people (1791–1792): Roger Leathom sailed from Liverpool on 7 May 1791.
 Enterprize acquired captives at Bonny, New Calabar, and Calabar.
-She arrived at Grenada on 27 January 1792 with 319 captives.
-She sailed for Liverpool on 15 February and arrived there on 19 March.
+She arrived at Grenada on 27 January 1792, with 319 captives.
+She sailed for Liverpool on 15 February, and arrived there on 19 March.
 She had left Liverpool with 24 crew members and three died on the voyage.

-2nd enslaving voyage (1792–1793): Captain Leathom sailed from Liverpool on 28 May 1792.
+2nd voyage transporting enslaved people (1792–1793): Captain Leathom sailed from Liverpool on 28 May 1792.
 Enterprize started acquiring captives on 14 July, first at New Calabar and then at Calabar.
-She sailed from Africa on 30 October and arrived first at St Vincent and then at Grenada on 9 December.
-She left Grenada on 3 January 1793 and arrived back at Liverpool on 1 February.
+She sailed from Africa on 30 October, and arrived first at St Vincent and then at Grenada on 9 December.
+She left Grenada on 3 January 1793, and arrived back at Liverpool on 1 February.
 She had left Liverpool with 30 crew members and she suffered five crew deaths on the voyage.

-3rd enslaving voyage (1794–1795): War with France had broken out by the time Enterprize left on her next slave trading voyage.
+3rd voyage transporting enslaved people (1794–1795): War with France had broken out by the time Enterprize left on her next slave trading voyage.
 Captain William Young acquired a letter of marque on 10 March 1794.
-Enterprize sailed from Liverpool on 5 May and began acquiring captives in Africa on 10 August, at the Congo River.
-She left Africa on 18 October and arrived at Kingston, Jamaica on 25 November with 360 captives.
+Enterprize sailed from Liverpool on 5 May, and began acquiring captives in Africa on 10 August, at the Congo River.
+She left Africa on 18 October, and arrived at Kingston, Jamaica on 25 November, with 360 captives.
 She landed 356.
-She sailed from Kingston on 5 February 1795 and arrived back at Liverpool on 29 March.
+She sailed from Kingston on 5 February 1795, and arrived back at Liverpool on 29 March.
 She had left Liverpool with 33 crew members and she suffered seven crew deaths on the voyage.

-4th enslaving voyage (1795–1796): Captain John Heron acquired a letter of marque on 10 August 1795.
-Enterprize sailed from Liverpool on 4 September 1795 and commenced acquiring captives at the Congo River on 14 December.
-She sailed from Africa on 21 February 1796 and arrived at Kingston on 9 April with 356 slaves.
+4th voyage transporting enslaved people (1795–1796): Captain John Heron acquired a letter of marque on 10 August 1795.
+Enterprize sailed from Liverpool on 4 September 1795.
+In 1795, 79 vessels sailed from English ports, bound for the trade in enslaved people; 59 of these vessels sailed from Liverpool.

+Heron commenced acquiring captives at the Congo River on 14 December.
+She sailed from Africa on 21 February 1796, and arrived at Kingston on 9 April, with 356 captives.
 She arrived back at Liverpool on 6 September.
 She had left Liverpool with 35 crew members and she suffered nine crew deaths on her voyage.

+5th voyage transporting enslaved people (1796–1797): Captain Heron sailed from Liverpool on 9 November 1796, bound for West Africa.
+In 1796, 103 vessels sailed from English ports, bound for the trade in enslaved people; 94 of these vessels sailed from Liverpool.